Dichill/PopulationAnyalsis/README.md

 # Population Analysis
 Using **Exponential Growth** we can **likely predict** the **population** from a **certain year**.
 This also **solves** the **Average Annual Growth Rate**.
 I made this during my free time for our Math Project.
-I suck at math, however coding helps me emphasize how to solve real life problems much easier, and with it, it also helped me how to solve Math Problems.
-I hope it also helps you too.
+I suck at math, however coding helps me to emphasize how to solve real life problems much easier, and with it, it also helped me how to solve Math problems, and I hope it also helped you too.

 ```py
 """